Blosc/blosc2_openhtj2k/README.md

         transformation=0,   # 0:lossy 1:lossless (default is 1)
     )

-Once the options set, these remain for all future calls, until they are changed again.
+Once the options above are set, these remain for all future calls, until they are changed again.

 ### Blosc2 parameters

 Note that:

-- We must tell Blosc2 to use the OpenHTJ2K codec, passing the number we used when registering it.
+- We must tell Blosc2 to use the OpenHTJ2K codec, passing the same number ID than we used when registering it.

-- At this time the plugin does not support multithreading, so the number of threads must be explicitely defined to 1.
+- At this time the plugin does not support multithreading, so the number of threads must be explicitly defined to 1.

-- The plugin does not work with filters, nor with split mode, so these must be reset.
+- OpenHTJ2K expects to work with images, so this plugin won't work well when combined with regular Blosc2 filters (`SHUFFLE`, `BITSHUFFLE`, `BYTEDELTA`...), nor with split mode, because they change the image completely; so these must be reset.

-So we define the compression and decompression parameters like this:
+With that, we typically define the compression and decompression parameters like this:

     nthreads = 1
     cparams = {